awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-cwl.md

 }
 ```

-Users must also have permissions to use the iam:PassRole action for the IAM role that's associated with the flow log:
+Users must also have permissions to use the iam:PassRole action for the IAM role that's associated with the flow log\.

 ```
 {